 Speaking at the sixth annual SportsProLive conference in London, Cole said the Tour was now collecting seven times more data than in recent years and making full use of it.

 “Some of the most advanced broadcasting technologies would be great in our sport, but we won’t employ them until they are tried and tested.
 When we look at innovation, I don’t have a great desire to be No 1.
 I don’t mind being No 2 because I don’t mind other sports leading in those concepts and then I can take them into my world when we are ready,” he said.

 “Golf has to change the conversation that it is very traditional.
-At the Tour, we see ourselves as an entertainment company with golf as our product and innovations, for example, like the shot clock at the Golf Sixes tournament next month are crucial.
-They are about technology and how to operate them successfully and have them be engaging for fans on site and watching on TV,” he said.
+At the Tour, we see ourselves as an entertainment company with golf as our product and we are leading on the transformation of global golf, for example, like the Shot-Clock and the Golf Sixes tournament next month.
+These formats are all about engaging new fans, and technology helps to bring about this change,” he said.

 Cole told conference delegates that golf’s issues might be solved with a technology partnership.
 “The European Tour has 47 tournaments in 30 countries on courses with an area of 150 acres and there is no fibre infrastructure at every course, so everything we do each week is temporary overlay.
 So we have unique challenges, but if we had a technology partner with skin in the game as well then that’s a situation where the propensity for success is significantly higher.”

 Cole, who has been in his job since November last year, pointed to recent partnerships with Tata Communications and Hewlett Packard to prove how important technology is becoming for the golf industry.
 “Better fan experience is the currency of sponsorship.
 That’s what technology can deliver and that’s what we all want.”